probmods/chapters/patterns-of-inference.md

 # Example: Of Blickets and Blocking

-A number of researchers have explored children's causal learning abilities by using the "blicket detector": a toy box that will light up when certain blocks, the blickets, are put on top of it.
+A number of researchers have explored children's causal learning abilities by using the "blicket detector" [@Gopnik2000]: a toy box that will light up when certain blocks, the blickets, are put on top of it.
 Children are shown a set of evidence and then asked which blocks are blickets.
 For instance, if block A makes the detector go off, it is probably a blicket.
 Ambiguous patterns are particularly interesting.
 Imagine that blocks A and B are put on the detector together, making the detector go off; it is likely that A is a blicket.
-Now B is put on the detector alone, making the detector go off; it is now less plausible that A is a blocket.
+Now B is put on the detector alone, making the detector go off; it is now less plausible that A is a blicket.
 This is called "backward blocking", and it is an example of explaining away.

-We can capture this set up with a model in which each block has a persistent "blicket-ness" property, and the causal power of the block to make the machine go off depends on whether it is a blicket.
-Finally, the machine goes off if any of the blocks on it is a blicket (noisily).
+We can capture this set up with a model in which each block has a persistent "blicket-ness" property, and the causal power of the block to make the machine go off depends on its blicketness.
+Finally, the machine goes off if any of the blocks on it is a blicket (but noisily).

 ~~~~
 (define samples